Carbetocin: Interactions

+Pharmacology

 Mechanism of action

 Carbetocin works as an oxytocic, antihemorrhagic and uterotonic drug in the peripheral nervous system.
 The most common causes of postpartum hemorrhage are lack of tone in the uterus from overstretching or the use of an anesthetic.

 Carbetocin functions as an agonist at peripheral oxytocin receptors, particularly in the myometrium, with lesser affinity for myoepithelial cells.
 Oxytocin receptors are G protein-coupled and their mechanism of action involves second messengers and the production of inositol phosphates.
 Carbetocin mimics this mechanism.
 Binding for carbetocin and other oxytocin agonists has been shown to be nonselective at the extracellular N-terminus and loops E2 and E3.
 While the oxytocin receptor shows equal affinity for oxytocin and carbetocin, the biological effect of carbetocin is almost 50% that of endogenous or exogenous oxytocin.
 Carbetocin has a much longer lasting effect than oxytocin, necessitating only a single dose.
 Carbetocin inhibits endogenous oxytocin release, interrupting the uterine feedback loop with the hypothalamus and decreasing both central and peripheral release of oxytocin.
+Carbetocin is a biased agonist of the oxytocin receptor.

 During pregnancy, the synthesis of oxytocin receptors in the uterus greatly increases, reaching a peak during labor and delivery.
 Consequently, the administration of carbetocin or another oxytocin analog during or immediately following birth will have increased uterotonic and contractile effect.
 The application of carbetocin does not affect a non-pregnant uterus with lower oxytocin receptor expression.
 Carbetocin also functions to thicken the blood, further preventing post-partum hemorrhage.
 Carbetocin should not be used to induce or augment labor since it could cause cardiac or respiratory distress to mother or infant.